The Best Moth Repellents of 2024 for Clothes, Furniture, and More

 To start, make the closet or dresser unappealing to moths by keeping it clean, storing only clean clothes (moths are attracted to dust as well as oils and grime in dirty clothes).
 Add one of the best clothing moth traps and repellents to deter moths from the closet.
 Lastly, consider storing clothes in airtight storage bins, which moths can’t penetrate.

-Q. What is the best moth repellent?
+Q. Where is the best place to put a moth trap?

 Jasmine Harding Avatar